-Named Entity Recognition seeks to identify and classify references to named entity mentions in unstructured text into predefined classes [15].
+Named Entity Recognition seeks to identify and classify references to named entity mentions in unstructured text into predefined classes [8].

-In the task of named entity classification, Mohamed and Oussalah [12] presented an approach by using the Wikipedia article info-boxes where it has significantly reduced the classifier's processing time since the information inside the info-box is structured.
+In the task of named entity classification, Mohamed and Oussalah [9] presented an approach by using the Wikipedia article info-boxes where it has significantly reduced the classifier's processing time since the information inside the info-box is structured.

 The proposed approach achieved a classification accuracy of above 97% with 3600 named entities and CoNLL-2003 shared task NER dataset used to validate the classifier's performance.

-In the task of Named Entity Recognition in Tweets, Ritter et al [19] proposed a distantly supervised approach which applies Labeled LDA to leverage large amounts of unlabeled data in addition to large dictionaries of entities gathered from Freebase, and combining information about an entity's context across its mentions.
+In the task of Named Entity Recognition in Tweets, Ritter et al. [10] proposed a distantly supervised approach which applies Labeled LDA to leverage large amounts of unlabeled data in addition to large dictionaries of entities gathered from Freebase, and combining information about an entity's context across its mentions.

 This because classifying named entities in tweets is a difficult task since tweets contain a plethora of distinctive named entity types (Companies, Products, Bands, Movies and more), and almost all these types are relatively infrequent.
 On the other hand, tweets often lack sufficient context to determine an entity's type without the aid of background knowledge.

-2.1 Graphs as a Text Representation Structure
+A. Graphs as a Text Representation Structure

-A detailed study of different uses of graphs for natural language processing tasks is explained in [10], where it presents algorithmic formulations for:
+A detailed study of different uses of graphs for natural language processing tasks is explained in [11], where it presents algorithmic formulations for:

-- Synonyms detection,
+- Synonyms detection

-- Measures of semantic distance on semantic networks,
+- Measures of semantic distance on semantic networks

-- Textual entailment,
+- Textual entailment

-- Word-sense disambiguation,
+- Word-sense disambiguation

-- Sentiment classification.
+- Sentiment classification

-In addition to the algorithms and applications covered in [11] several research works have used graphs for representing text data and solving many natural language processing problems.
+In addition to the algorithms and applications covered in [12] several research works have used graphs for representing text data and solving many natural language processing problems.

-In the task of document representation, Pinto et al. [18] and Gomez-Adorno et al. [5] proposed a reliable graph-based representation schema of textual documents that incorporates different levels of formal representation of natural language, and taking into consideration many linguistic levels, such as lexical, morphological, syntactical and semantics and by also extracting useful text patterns in the graph.
+In the task of document representation Pinto et al. [13] proposed a reliable graph-based representation schema of textual documents that incorporates different levels of formal representation of natural language, and taking into consideration many linguistic levels, such as lexical, morphological, syntactical and semantics and by also extracting useful text patterns in the graph.
 They state the successful use of their schema in the broader framework of document understanding.